 Damage to the occipital cortex has traditionally been thought to lead to permanent blindness in the contralateral visual field.
-The existence of residual visual functions in the blind field has, however, been observed and described in cortically blind humans and animals (Bard, 1905; Riddoch, 1917; Bender & Krieger, 1951; Perenin & Jeannerod, 1974; Pöppel et al., 1973; Cowey & Stoerig, 1995, 1997).
-This visual phenomenon, whereby subjects are able to process visual information in their blind visual field without a conscious perception of the stimuli, was first coined 'blindsight' by Weiskrantz (Weiskrantz et. al 1974; Weiskrantz, 1986; Shefrin et al., 1988).
+The existence of residual visual functions in the blind field has, however, been observed and described in cortically blind humans and animals (Bard 1905; Riddoch 1917; Bender and Krieger 1951; Perenin and Jeannerod 1974; Pöppel and others 1973; Cowey and Stoerig 1995, 1997).
+This visual phenomenon, whereby patients are able to process visual information in their blind visual field without a conscious perception of the stimuli, was first coined "blindsight" by Weiskrantz (Weiskrantz and others 1974; Weiskrantz 1986; Shefrin and others 1988).

-The observation that residual visual abilities vary between subjects (for example Corbetta et al., 1990) and that residual functions in the blind field may also exist with awareness led to the development of two subcategories of blindsight: 'Type I' and 'Type II' (Weiskrantz, 1989).

-Subjects with 'Type I' blindsight demonstrate unconscious residual visual abilities that have been associated with a retinal-tectal pathway (Weiskrantz, 1989; Sahraie et al., 1997).
-This includes neuroendocrine responses such as melatonin suppression following exposure to a bright light (Czeisler et al., 1995), reflexive responses as shown by pupillary reaction to changes in illumination and implicit processing whereby presentation of a stimulus in the blind field affects performance in the normal visual field (Marzi et al., 1986; Torjussen, 1978).
+The observation that residual visual abilities vary between patients (e.g., Corbetta and others 1990) and that residual functions in the blind field may also exist with awareness led to the development of two subcategories of blindsight: "Type I" and "Type II" (Weiskrantz 1989).
+Patients with Type I blindsight demonstrate unconscious residual visual abilities that have been associated with a retinal-tectal pathway (Weiskrantz 1989; Sahraie and others 1997).
+This includes neuroendocrine responses such as melatonin suppression following exposure to a bright light (Czeisler and others 1995), reflexive responses as shown by pupillary reaction to changes in illumination and implicit processing whereby presentation of a stimulus in the blind field affects performance in the normal visual field (Torjussen 1978; Marzi and others 1986).

-Subjects with 'Type II' blindsight possess some awareness of residual visual abilities such as target detection and localization by saccadic eye movements (Pöppel, Held & Frost, 1973; Weiskrantz, Warrington, Sanders & Marshall, 1974; Weiskrantz, 1989) and manual pointing (Weiskrantz, Warrington, Sanders & Marshall, 1974), movement direction detection, relative velocity discrimination (Barbur, Ruddock & Waterfield, 1980; Blythe, Kennard & Ruddock, 1986; Blythe, Kennard & Ruddock, 1987; Weiskrantz et al., 1995), stimulus orientation detection (Weiskrantz, 1986) and/or semantic priming from words presented in the blind field (Marcel, 1998).
+Patients with Type II blindsight possess some awareness of residual visual abilities such as target detection and localization by saccadic eye movements (Pöppel and others 1973; Weiskrantz and others 1974; Weiskrantz 1989) and manual pointing (Weiskrantz and others 1974), movement direction detection, relative velocity discrimination (Barbur and others 1980; Blythe and others 1986; Blythe and others 1987; Weiskrantz and others 1995), stimulus orientation detection (Weiskrantz 1986), and/or semantic priming from words presented in the blind field (Marcel 1998).